thanh-mel/product.api/README.md

 **How to run the app**
 ```
 1. Double click on the solution file Product.API.sln, this should bring up Visual Studio 2019
 2. Hit F5 to run, this should bring up the browser with this url loaded https://localhost:5001/swagger/index.html.
-This is the Swagger API interface that helps us execute REST API calls easily with less effort.
+This is the Swagger API interface that helps us execute REST API calls easily with minimum effort.
 3. Choose an API for example GET /api/Product/v1/products, hit the Try it out button then hit the Execute button then check the result from the underneath pane.
 ```